 Articles Tagged ‘Copa Airlines’

-Copa Airlines begins a four times weekly service between Panama City and Mendoza.
+Copa Airlines launches a twice weekly service between Panama City and Paramaribo.

 anna.aero looks at the development of the US market ahead of the upcoming ACI-NA JumpStart Nashville conference.
 Data published by the Bureau of Transportation Statistics shows that 1.01 billion scheduled passengers flew from US airports in 2018, averaging at 2.77 million travellers a day.

 Peru prospers from continued growth with 12% more seats flown in 2018; Chile overtakes US to become leading international market

 There were 31.30 million two-way seats available on all flights serving Peru in 2018, an impressive 12% increase on the previous year.
 Nick Preston examines the country’s air service network trends over the past 10 years and identifies its leading airports, airlines and international country markets.

 It’s the battle of Asian, European and South America firefighters in the penultimate week of the 2018 Arch of Triumph competition